Toufa7/Born2beRoot/README.md

  <code><b>What’s Virtual Machine? </b> </code>

-A program on computer that work like separate computer inside the main computer, it can run applications and more than one OS (each of this OS will behave as if they were hosted on a physical device) in the same time also it’s isolated from the rest of the system.
+A program on computer that work like separate computer inside the main computer, in the same time also it’s isolated from the rest of the system.

  <code><b>How a virtual machine works? </b> </code>